Causes of Gynaecomastia

 The medications that can affect the growth of breast tissue are not limited to anti-androgens, because side-effects such as gynaecomastia have also been reported with the use of aids medication, anti-anxiety medication, tricyclic antidepressants, antibiotics, ulcer medications, chemotherapy, heart medications, gastric motility medications and more.
 Medications that have been linked to increased gland tissue and breast growth in adult men also include valium, diazepam,

 If you believe medications you are taking could be the cause of your problem, please contact your doctor to discuss possible alternatives.
-In some cases, your local doctor can provide you with similar medication that treats the condition you are taking it for, but does not cause a side-effect such as gynaecomastia.
+In some cases, your local doctor can provide you with a similar medication that treats the condition you are taking it for, but does not cause a side-effect such as gynaecomastia.

 Illegal Drugs and Alcohol

 Poor lifestyle choices can have devastating consequences and endanger your health.
 They can also lead to side-effects such as enlarged male breasts, because excessive use of alcohol and illegal drugs have been named as a cause of gynecomastia too.
-Anabolic steroids and amphetamines have shown to be a big contributor to the condition.
+Anabolic steroids and amphetamines have been shown to be a big contributor to the condition.
 Even though these substances are illegal, it is not uncommon for patients to experience the condition because of the use of anabolic steroids in their past.
 This is again proof that a healthy lifestyle is important for the aesthetics of the body.

 Discover Gynaecomastia Causes!

 An increasingly large amount of patients now opt for a Gynaecomastia procedure, especially if the causes of gynecomastia lead to that treatment.
 Man boob surgery is executed by inserting a small cannula through the incision area and remove the excess tissue with gentle suction.